Skip to content

 p.join()

-Once all containers are ready and healthy, you can access the following services:
+Once all containers are ready and healthy, and the prerequisites are configured, you can:

 python scripts/database/generate_data.py